daniel2234/MovieWebsite/README.md

 # MovieWebsite

-In order to run the program, type in "python entertainment" center
+In order to run the program, type in "python entertainment_center.py"